Skip to content

 Q. I want to see the full permit application for a student on my waitlist who I don’t have an application for.
 How do I do this?

-A. You’ll need to contact the first-choice school and have them send you a copy of the application, or call Planning and Enrollment for assistance.
-It is possible, though, to see the school choice schools and other important information in the School Choice Workspace (BEFORE you click the link to your school.)
+It is also possible, though, to see the school choice schools and other important information in the School Choice Workspace (BEFORE you click the link to your school.)
 In the section labeled “Students”, click “All”.
-Use the filters to find the student, (make sure your screen is opened to full-screen) and you will be able to see information such as the 1st, 2nd and 3rd choice schools, where the student placed on each Waitlist, if the student was put on a Removed List, and even if a school made an offer for a seat.
+Use the filters above the blue line to find the student, (make sure your screen is opened to full-screen) and you will be able to see information such as the 1st, 2nd and 3rd choice schools, where the student placed on each Waitlist, if the student was put on a Removed List, and even if a school made an offer for a seat.
 Email communication may also be viewed here.
+You can also see if there are duplicate requests for multiple schools.

 School Choice Workspace Seated List Questions: